learn-co-curriculum/dsc-linear-regression-from-scratch/README.md

 $$\hat y = \hat mx + \hat c$$

-Let's try to find a y prediction for a new value of $x = 7$ and unknown $y$, and plot the new prediction with existing data
+Let's try to find a y prediction for a new value of $x = 7$, and plot the new prediction with existing data

 ```python